florinpop17/app-ideas/Projects/1-Beginner/Slider-Design.md

 ## User Stories

--   [ ] User can see a slider displaying multiple images every `x` seconds
+-   [ ] User can see a slider displaying multiple images every `x` seconds.
--   [ ] User can click on `previous` and `next` buttons and the slider will display the corresponding image
+-   [ ] User can click on `previous` and `next` buttons and the slider will display the corresponding image.

 ## Bonus features

--   [ ] Add animation to the slides
+-   [ ] Add animation to the slides.
--   [ ] Add text over the slides
+-   [ ] Add text over the slides..
--   [ ] Create a 3D effect
+-   [ ] Create a 3D effect.

 ## Useful links and resources